 How would you describe your ideal customer?
 What about your worst customer?
 With the right approach, you can attract more of the former and a lot less of the latter.

 Whenever a business offers a service, the way they present it influences how and why customers respond.
-If you’ve been attracting the wrong kinds of customers to your business, it might be more than just bad luck.
+If you’ve been unknowingly attracting the wrong kinds of customers to your business, it might be more than just bad luck.
 Your pricing, your marketing, and the way you describe your services doesn’t just influence how many people contact you; it can also have a large impact on what kinds of customers contact you.
-If you want to change the kinds of customers you’re attracting and what jobs you do most commonly, you need to build an ideal customer profile to market to.
+If you want to change the kinds of customers you’re attracting and what jobs you do most commonly, you need to build an ideal customer profile for your service business marketing.

 By using a customer profile, you’ll be able to understand what your customers want and how to adjust your marketing (and pricing) to match those needs.
 If you do it right, you’ll make more money and deal with fewer headaches.
-We’ll show you how to build a profile, what information to include, and how that profile can help your business.
+We’ll show you how to build a profile, what information to include, and how that profile can help amp up your service business plan.

-The customer profiles that you build might not have the same level of detail as the examples we created here, or they might be very niche and industry-specific.
+Keep in mind that the customer profiles that you build might not have the same level of detail as the examples we offer here or they might be very niche and industry-specific.
 If you work with commercial clients, you might profile businesses instead of individuals.
 These profiles, however you build them, will help you summarize and personalize the demographic and business data that is used to make intelligent marketing decisions.
 If you know how your marketing tools work, but you’re not quite sure what audiences you should target with them, try using customer profiles.

 Understanding Your Demographics

 Before you profile your ideal customer, you need to figure out what your average customer looks like.
 If you keep good records, you should already have a small demographic database of who you’ve worked with lately.
 Take a look at your recent jobs, and look for patterns.
 Here are some things you should look at: